99-devops/99devops_web/content/posts/life-is-hard-randomness-is-harder.md

 ![random](/img/random.png)

-"You might think that creating random number is easy but its not as easy you think.
-Entropy as we know is the state of randomness, The more entropy we get, the more randomness there is."
+You might think that creating random number is easy but its not as easy you think.
+Entropy as we know is the state of randomness, The more entropy we get, the more randomness there is.

 # TL;DR